Ash-47/Psych/README.md

-#Psych
-Website on personality pyschology from articles ovefr the internet.
+Website on personality pyschology from articles over the internet.